15 April 2015

 Immediate legal representation and rehabilitation support are available anywhere in the UK.

-Slater and Gordon Lawyers have 1,450 staff and 18 offices in London, Manchester, Liverpool, Halifax, Bristol, Birmingham, Sheffield, Cardiff, Edinburgh, Milton Keynes, Cambridge, Merseyside, Newcastle, Wakefield, Derby and meeting rooms in Bramhall, Cheshire and in Hull, Yorkshire.
+Slater and Gordon Lawyers have 1,450 staff and 18 offices in London, Manchester, Liverpool, Birmingham, Sheffield, Cardiff, Edinburgh, and Cambridge.